Doha-Helmaoui/comic-con_form/README.md

 TBH i don't like web dev ;-; but llah ghalab it's today's assignment ಥ‿ಥ

-this project is not from scratch i just made some changes that all
+this project is not from scratch i just made some changes that's all

 ## Screenshot:
 <img src="Formulaire\static\Screenshots\s1.png"/>